KB-web237/Figma-design-one/README.md

-# Whitepace Website
+# Whitepace Page
-This is a Whitepace website created using **HTML** and **CSS** given by our teachers at **Rebase Code Camp**.
-It was a figma design  assign to be converted to a website using CSS and HTML only.
+This is a Whitepace site created using **HTML** and **CSS** given by our teachers at **Rebase Code Camp**.
+It was a figma design  assign to be converted to a site using CSS and HTML only.
 It was a greate task and I learned alot during the project.

 ---

 ## Preview and How to use
-(open `index.html` or the deployed link to view whitepace website)
+(open `index.html` or the deployed link to view whitepace site)
 - Deployed link: [https://kb-web237.github.io/Figma-design-one/]

 ## Folder Structure